Teenage Hormones and Sexuality

 If you’re a teenager, you’re no stranger to the power of hormones.
 Starting as early as age 7 or 8, your body begins to produce the hormones that are responsible for the changes of puberty.

-Hormones are the chemicals that cause the physical growth and sexual development that will carry you through your teens and into adulthood.
+Teenage hormones are the chemicals that cause the physical growth and sexual development that will carry you through your teens and into adulthood.
 As these substances take hold of your body, you’ll notice that your emotions, moods and sexual feelings are much stronger.

 You may also feel more impulsive and more inclined to take risks, like experimenting with drugs or alcohol, driving without a license or having unsafe sex.